More Than Cute

 The Investigation Questions

-- What evidence is there of exterior listening, where the children really listening to the other, expressing their differences and being receptive to the differences of the other, with wonder, joy and passion?
+- What evidence is there of exterior listening, where the children really listen to others, expressing their differences and being receptive to the differences, with a sense of joy and passion?

 - What evidence is there of interior listening, where the children are hearing themselves and shifting into a more conscious understanding of themselves?